mahavir1408/weather-map/README.md

 TODO
 ----
-Allow user to set the location.
+- Code changes to allow user to set the location.
 Currently, the location is hard coded.
-Writing unit tests.
+- Write unit test for the source code.
-Automating the build process
+- Automating the unit test